 - Student has one incomplete grade in a spring semester required course and needs one required course in the summer, or

 - Student needs one required course in the summer.

-These students must meet with their respective advising office to file an August conferral plan prior to the May commencement ceremony.
+These students must meet with their respective academic advising office prior to the May commencement ceremony to file an August conferral plan.
 This plan requires proof of summer course registration, if applicable.

 Incomplete Grades and Graduation Status